scrapinghub/web-poet/docs/intro/overrides.rst

         ├── products.py
         └── product_listings.py

-Suppose we'd want to get all the rules for all of the listings, then one way to retrieve such rules would be:
+Suppose we'd want to get all the rules for all of the listings `(ignoring anything else)`, then one way to retrieve such rules would be:

 .. code-block:: python